dynam2009/cherry-the-bot/README.md

-# Cherry Bot
+# Cherry

-Official bot for Discord automation and utility.
+A feature rich Discord utility bot providing reminders, Dank Memer guides, fishing information, and quality of life features for Discord and Dank communities.

 ---